3 MIN READ

 Iceland Is Serious About Making Sure Men and Women Are Paid Equally

 If you’re a woman or know a woman (so basically everyone reading this), you probably already know about the ginormous gender pay gap situation in the U.S.

 A 2016 report by Pew Research revealed that “among women across all races and ethnicities, hourly earnings lag behind those of white men and men in their own racial or ethnic group.”

 The wage divide between men and women isn’t chump change, either.
-It ranges from 87 cents to 58 cents less than men, depending on ethnicity.
+It ranges from 87 cents to 58 cents per dollar than men make, depending on ethnicity.

 Researchers at the National Bureau of Economic Research say the issue can be partially explained by differences in occupations and industry as well as a disparity in education and workforce experience.

 But there’s more to the gender pay gap than that.